TeeRenJing/TeeRenJing/README.md

 - 👋 Hi, I’m @TeeRenJing
-- 👀 I’m interested in how the web works
+- 👀 I’m interested in DevOps and Cloud Computing.
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning AWS.
 - 💞️ I’m looking to collaborate on all sorts of stuff
 - 📫 How to reach me?
 I have a linkedin account!
 My contact information is there.
 - I also have a personal website teerenjing.com.
 You can drop me your email there for me to contact you.